-- The proposed amendment will be the first IEEE 802.3 standard operating at a 25 Gb/s MAC rate. - There are no existing standards, or projects developing standards, addressing the specification of 25 Gb/s Ethernet. - The proposed amendment to the existing IEEE 802.3 standard will be formatted as a collection of new clauses, making it easy for the reader to select the relevant specification. - IEEE Std 802.3 does not define Energy Efficient Ethernet for 25 Gb/s
+- The proposed amendment will be the first IEEE 802.3 standard operating at a 25 Gb/s MAC rate. - There are no existing standards, or projects developing standards, addressing the specification of 25 Gb/s Ethernet.

 Technical Feasibility

 Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
 At a minimum, address the following items to demonstrate technical feasibility: